 Curious about your Family History - we can help

 Wanting to know more about your Family History?
 It can be a bit intimidating if you are just getting started.
-Why not let us help?
+Why not get some help?

-From starter packages to commissions tailored exactly to your requirements, our professional research service specialises in tracing Welsh ancestors, as well as the Home Counties of England.
-Located in London and West Wales, we are situated close to major collections such as The National Archives at Kew, the British Library, London Metropolitan Archives and many others in London as well as The National Library of Wales in Aberystwyth and local archives such as Ceredigion and Glamorgan.
+My professional research service specialises in tracing Welsh ancestors, as well as those from the Home Counties of England.
+Located in London and West Wales, I regularly use major collections such as The National Archives at Kew, the British Library, London Metropolitan Archives and many others in London as well as The National Library of Wales in Aberystwyth and local archives such as Ceredigion and Glamorgan.

-Gill Thomas is also an experienced public speaker and runs courses at the Society of Genealogists in Tracing Welsh Ancestors, as well as being invited to give
+I am also an experienced public speaker and runs courses at the Society of Genealogists in Tracing Welsh Ancestors, as well as being invited to give

-Review of our 21 July 2018 course, ‘Tracing Ancestors in Wales’ by Gwyneth Wilkie
+Review of the course, ‘Tracing Ancestors in Wales’ by Gwyneth Wilkie

 This was a subject which clearly attracted many of our members.
 Gill Thomas is a professional genealogist who has chosen to call her agency, ‘Who What Where Research’ and the same clarity of purpose was evident in her talk.

 It is widely understood that legislation applied equally in England and Wales, but Gill took us right back to the Middle Ages to see how the records had been affected by the division of Wales into principalities and marches.
 Only under Henry VIII was Wales divided into counties and only in the twentieth century did it become a separate political entity.

 Wales has, however, always been proudly different.
 One classic problem is the use of patronymics instead of surnames.
 Here some hope was offered by the use of John and Sheila Rowlands’ Welsh Surnames which can help attach names to certain areas of Wales.
 Guidance was also available on decoding monumental inscriptions in Welsh.